mattvenn/piffin/reactiontimer/reactiontimer.md

 In this lesson, students will learn how to:

 * create a basic circuit
-* control input and output with the raspberry pi
+* control input and output with the Raspberry Pi
 * store and retrieve data using variables
 * using libraries